apramhaas/Backup-Monitor/README.md

 ## Checks Performed
 The script performs the following checks on each backup set:

-1. **Minimum Backup Sets:** Ensures that there are a minimum number of backup sets available for monitoring.
+1. **Minimum Backup Sets:** Ensures that there are a minimum number of backup sets available in the specified path.

 2. **Backup Frequency:** Detects the backup frequency pattern based on timestamps and checks if the latest backup aligns with the determined pattern.